GoosiferIO/zooberry-legacy/content/mods/zt1/expansive-packs/chinese-charms/index.md

 - Dragon Garden by Devona, not currently available since ZooAdmin no longer exists.
 ZooTek Will eventually upload it.

 Credits:
 - Loong made with base model by Tamara Henson & WorkowatyWilczek.
 Includes sprites from Metal Slug X (SNK, 1999).
 Plaque made with Flux Schnell algorithm.
 Water cloud graphics from BlueFang.
 Text made using GPT-5.
 Chinese vase model by M3D, available at sketchfab.com.
 Link to get: https://skfb.ly/oPROo
 - Qilin made with base model by Tamara Henson, Whalebite, & WorkowatyWilczek.
 Includes sprites from Metal Slug (SNK, 1996), Real Bout Fatal Fury 2: The Newcomers (SNK, 1998) and The King of Fighters 2003 (SNK, 2003).
 Includes sounds from Fantastic Beasts: The Secrets of Dumbledore (Warner Bros.
 Pictures, 2022).
 Plaque made with Flux Schnell algorithm.
 Text made using GPT-5.
 Qilin statue model by Sakchai.Sompila, available at sketchfab.com.
 Link to get: https://skfb.ly/6X6Fq
 - Fenghuang made with base model by Ulquiorra & Hendrix.
 Includes sprites from The King of Fighters 2003 (SNK, 2003).
 Uses sounds from Pokemon Sword & Shield (Nintendo, 2019).
 Plaque and texture made with Flux Schnell algorithm.
 Text made using GPT-5.
 Wooden vessel model (last version) by Yale Peabody Museum, available at sketchfab.com.
 Link to get: https://skfb.ly/oxMJZ
 - Fenghuand Bonsai model (first version, now unused) by Vermos, available at sketchfab.com.
 Link to get: https://skfb.ly/6XnsZ
 - Nian made with base model by Ultamateterex2.
 Includes sprites from The King of Fighters 2003 (SNK, 2003).
 Includes sounds from Pokemon Sword & Shield (Nintendo, 2019).
 Plaque made with Flux Schnell algorithm.
 Text made using GPT-5.
 Lion temple statue model by polarathene, available at sketchfab.com.
 Link to get: https://skfb.ly/6AZJz
+- Pixiu made with base model by Tamara Henson & WorkowatyWilczek.
+Includes sprites from Metal Slug 3 (SNK, 2000).
+Uses sounds from Pokemon Sword & Shield (Nintendo, 2019).
+Plaque made with Flux Schnell algorithm.
+Dragon coin model by Alazur & Pixiu figurine model by Mofashi, both available at sketchfab.com.
+Links to get: https://skfb.ly/ZGPv https://skfb.ly/pzEIG
+- Wuxing banners made with base model by Wolfy23, available at sketchfab.com.
+Link to get: https://skfb.ly/6WTSv
+- God House Shelter made with base model by ANO9s, available at sketchfab.com.
+Link to get: https://skfb.ly/pCvKq

 Please report any bug on my projects thread at Zoo Tek Phoenix:

 https://zootekphoenix.com/forums/topic/38245-my-works-on-lacking-stuff

-Zarawatto, Sep 21st 2025
+Zarawatto, October 19th 2025